my1396/Econ-Study/_posts/2025-08-14-Ugreen-Plex.md

 Log in to Plex: <https://app.plex.tv/desktop/#!/>

 Q: What is Plex?
 What does Plex do?
-A: Plex is a media server platform that allows you to access and stream your personal media collection (movies, TV shows, music, photos, etc.) across various devices at home (using wifi).
+A: Plex is a media server platform that allows you to <span class="env-green">access and stream your personal media collection (movies, TV shows, music, photos, etc.) across various devices at home (using Wifi)</span>.
 Remote access outside your home network requires a Plex Pass subscription.